-On the 7th of June 2020, the 5.5 meter high bronze statue of Edward Colston was taken down and thrown in the water in Bristol.
-Colston was a slave trader, who between 1672 and 1689 was responsible for the enslavement of about 80,000 men, women and children, who were deported from Africa to North and South America.
-Because Colston left part of his income to charity, various streets, schools and monuments were named after him in Bristol.
+On the 7th of June 2020, the 5.5-meter high bronze statue of Edward Colston was taken down and thrown in the water in Bristol.
+Colston was a slave trader, who between 1672 and 1689, was responsible for the enslavement of about 80,000 men, women, and children.
+Those people were deported from Africa to North and South America.
+Because Colston left part of his income to charity, various streets, schools, and monuments were named after him in Bristol.

 The statue of Edward Colston is now lying in the river.
 Its pedestal is an open space.
 What to put there?
-The British artist Banksy, who is from Bristol himself, asked on his Instagram profile: “What should we do with the empty plinth in the middle of Bristol?” and proposed his solution:
+The British artist Banksy, who is from Bristol himself, asked on his Instagram profile: “What should we do with the empty plinth in the middle of Bristol?” and proposed his solution, the BLM Banksy statue:

-We drag him out the water, put him back on the plinth, tie cable round his neck and commission some life size bronze statues of protestors in the act of pulling him down.
-Everyone happy.
+We drag him out the water, put him back on the plinth, tie cable around his neck, and commission some life-size bronze statues of protestors in the act of pulling him down.
+Everyone is happy.
 A famous day commemorated.”

-This conceptual art work contributes to the discussion about tearing down the many other colonialist statues and statues of slave traders around the world.
-It honors the people fighting for justice and change, and it directly addresses those who insist keeping slave traders on their pedestal.
+The BLM Banksy Statue contributes to the discussion about tearing down the many other colonialist statues and statues of slave traders around the world.
+It honors the people fighting for justice and change.
+Finally, it directly addresses those who insist on keeping slave traders on their pedestal.